throwaway-lab/Challenge4/README.md

-Not much to say here.
+Not much to say.
 This is a totally legit .mp4 file.

-Nothing to see here...
+Nothing to see here... except maybe a hidden file?